freakmangd/zentig_ecs/examples/README.md

 Example name | Description
 ---|---
-example | basic example of creating entities, giving them components, and running systems input | example of setting up a custom input wrapper example_test | runs a test which creates an entity, runs some systems, and checks the state of the world hello_world | runs the hello world example from the tutorial file
+example | basic example of creating entities, giving them components, and running systems test_example | runs a test which creates an entity, runs some systems, and checks the state of the world.<br>Use `--summary all` to see the result. example_input | example of setting up a custom input wrapper hello_world | runs the hello world example from the tutorial file